freemanlatrell/blog/README.md

 ## **Ok, I’m convinced and ready to get started!**

-Along with the latest release of the IBM Z and Cloud Modernization Stack, we’ve also made available a free open-source tool called the [IBM Operator Collection SDK][oc-sdk], to simplify the development process for creating Operator Collections by providing the following features:
+As mentioned above, along with the latest release of the IBM Z and Cloud Modernization Stack, we’ve also made available a free open-source tool called the [IBM Operator Collection SDK][oc-sdk], to simplify the development process for creating Operator Collections by providing the following features:
-•	Scaffold generation: The SDK enables scaffolding a new operator collection with a preconfigured set of requirements.
+- **Scaffold generation:** The SDK enables scaffolding a new operator collection with a preconfigured set of requirements.
 It also incorporates the necessary operator-config.yml file into existing Ansible collections, enabling their conversion to operator collections supported by the z/OS Cloud Broker.
-•	Efficient debugging: The SDK enables rapid debugging of your Ansible automation in an operator in OpenShift by using a local build of your latest Ansible modifications.
+- **Efficient debugging:** The SDK enables rapid deployment and debugging of your Ansible automation in an operator in OpenShift by using a local build of your latest Ansible modifications.

-This repository also provides the Operator Collection Specification needed to configure your operator configuration file, and also includes a [tutorial][oc-sdk-tutorial] to guide you through the process of creating your first Operator Collection.
+In this repository, you will also have access to the [RACF operator tutorial][oc-sdk-tutorial] to guide you through the process of creating your first Operator Collection, and the Operator Collection development guide for best practices when developing Operator Collections.

 Developing an Operator Collection in OpenShift also requires the installation of the IBM z/OS Cloud Broker, and optionally the IBM Wazi Sandbox.
 These products are now available in a free 60 day trial of the IBM Z and Cloud Modernization Stack which we invite you to try here.
 (ADD TRIAL LINK HERE)